 Heading to Spain?
 We share these famous places in Spain, so you don’t miss any of the best sights and attractions in the country.

-Spain is one of the most attractive tourist destinations in the world because of its diverse range of sights and activities.
+Spain is one of the most attractive tourist destinations in the world because of its diverse range of sights and activities; it is full of famous places in Spain.
 It is an area of rare cultural richness and religious importance which is now becoming increasingly popular because of its White beaches, rough mountains and azure lagoons that will make you completely fall in love with this country.

 Spain has a lot of history that can be found in many of its cities.
 For instance, many Spanish cities feature old Roman remains, Islamic architecture from the Moorish period, medieval castles, fortifications, and palaces and residences from the Castilian and Hapsburg periods.
 Many instances of contemporary Art Nouveau, Art Deco, and Modernist architecture can be seen in the majority of the buildings.